storj-archived/blog/content/post/engineering/development-update-33-from-storj-labs.md

 * We improved the SNO dashboard by updating it to show the Satellite nicknames as well as fixing a couple of bugs on the dashboard.
 * We finished the garbage collection trash functionality which will allow us to enable garbage collection in production.
 * We finished our credit card functionality on the Satellite so that our users can add a credit card as a payment method before we go into production and start charging.
 We recently announced our pricing model [here. ](https://storj.io/blog/2019/11/announcing-pioneer-2-and-tardigrade.io-pricing/)
-* We reduced the size of the Satellite databases along with adding support for CockarochDB.
-CockarochDB is an open-source horizontally scaling database.
+* We reduced the size of the Satellite databases along with adding support for CockrochDB.
+CockrochDB is an open-source horizontally scaling database.
 * We resolved a memory leak on the Storage Nodes so that they perform better and use fewer resources.

 #### In Our Next Post, We'll Cover: